lorenzovigo/TFG/README.md

 First of all, clone the repository locally.

-Then, **download at least one of the datasets** available for training the model.
-You can find them in the following links and **you should include them in the data folder**:
+Then, **download at least one of the datasets** available for model training.
+You can find them in the following links and **they shoud be added to the `data` folder**:

 - MovieLens 100K Dataset (ml-100k): https://grouplens.org/datasets/movielens/100k/
 - MovieLens 1M Dataset (ml-1m): https://grouplens.org/datasets/movielens/1m/

-There's more information on the needed folder structure in `datasources.txt`, file that can be found in the data folder.
+There's more information on the needed folder structure in `datasources.txt`, file that can be found in the `data` folder.

 ### **Extend your datasets (optional)**

 _____

-In case you are willing to **use online data to extend the previous datasets**, you should **execute the following command in code folder**:
+In case you are willing to **use online data to extend the previous datasets**, you should **execute the following command in `code` folder**:

 	python dataset_extender.py --api_key=<api_key>

-`<api_key>` should be substituted by a **MovieDB API Key** (more information here: https://developers.themoviedb.org/3/getting-started/introduction).
+`<api_key>` should be substituted by a **MovieDB API Key** owned by you (more information here: https://developers.themoviedb.org/3/getting-started/introduction).

-This command will download information about movie **genres and actors** for all the movies in ml-100k dataset. **We highly recommend execute with hours of anticipation**, since depending on factors such as your internet connection and the dataset you are extending, it may take **several hours to complete and it should not be interrupted.**
+This command will download information about movie **genres and actors** for all the movies in ml-100k dataset. **We highly recommend executing this script with hours of anticipation**, since depending on factors such as your internet connection and the dataset you are extending, it may take **several hours to complete and it should not be interrupted.**

 Should you interrupt the process, don't you worry: the script will be much faster while processing movies which data has already been downloaded from the API.